road-system-editor/pse-documents/README.md

 [**`Implementierungsbericht-ROSE.pdf`**](./Implementierungsbericht-ROSE.pdf)
 describes our approach to implementing the system that we specified in the planning and design phases.
-We depict our schedule through a Gantt chart and describe our peer-review-/ and tool-assisted workflow.
+We depict our schedule through a Gantt chart and describe our workflow which was assisted by peer-reviews and automated testing tools.
 The document also states which requirements have been implemented and what changes we made to our design.